Player-FM/fetchable/README.md

 ### Basic usage

-Fetchable retains call results for you.
+Fetchable makes HTTP calls for you, retaining the results.

     class Image < ActiveRecord::Base
       acts_as_fetchable